khetansarvesh/NLP/unitask_downstream_nlp/instruction_tuning_task.md

 ### $\color{blue}{1.B.\ Instruction\ Tuning\ with\ Chat\ Template}$
 ----------------------------------------------------------
-Now you might have interacted with applications like chat_gpt, such applications are made by finetuning the model via a chat like design template of the data, one of the example is shown below.
+Now you might have interacted with applications like chat_gpt, such applications can perform different types of task but in a chat format.
+Hence to make such a model we need to finetuning the model via a chat like design template of the data, one of the example is shown below.
 Similarly the entire dataset is framed in such format

 ```python
 <|im_start|>system